zio/zio/docs/datatypes/core/zio/error-management.md

 // final result: fallback result on failure
 ```

 Using the `sandbox` operation we are exposing the full cause of an effect.
 So then we have access to the underlying cause in more detail.
 After handling exposed causes using `ZIO#catch*` operators, we can undo the `sandbox` operation using the `unsandbox` operation.
-It will submerge the full cause (`Case[E]`) again:
+It will submerge the full cause (`Cause[E]`) again:

 ```scala mdoc:compile-only
 import zio._